CM Studios and Lightstream win gold at Promax India Awards 2020 | Business

 CM Studios and Lightstream win gold at Promax India Awards 2020

 'Hoop Nation' has been conceptualized and produced by CM Studios and Lightstream for the National Basketball Association (NBA) and presented by Uber.
 Earlier this year, the production won Silver at the Promax India Digital Re-Invent 2020 awards in the 'Best Branded Content' category.
 The first-of-its-kind format of this series was created by Ruchir Joshi - President & Head of Content, CM Studios, narrating four stories of human resilience and achievement enabled by Basketball, and features some of India's top indie artists such as Kaam Bhaari, Spitfire, Symphonic Movement, and Dee MC.
-The stories are brought to life through the interplay between lyrics and interviews, and were captured in the promotional film directed by "The success 'Hoop Nation' has enjoyed, and the recognition it has earned is a matter of joy and honor for everyone involved in the project.
+The stories are brought to life through the interplay between lyrics and interviews, and were captured in the promotional film directed by The stories are brought to life through the interplay between lyrics and interviews, and were captured in the promotional film directed by Shreeda Patel.
+"The success 'Hoop Nation' has enjoyed, and the recognition it has earned is a matter of joy and honor for everyone involved in the project.
 And this would not have been possible without the support from our partners, NBA, and Uber.
 These back-to-back awards prove that there is an appetite and appreciation for immersive and long-form content.
 So, while the love audiences have shown can be gauged from the millions of views, receiving appreciation from peers and industry leaders is always special and encourage us to continually push the boundaries of creativity," said Anuraag Srivastava - COO, Rainshine Entertainment, and CEO, CM Studios & Lightstream.

 "We were looking to create awareness about the sport in India through content that went beyond the sport itself.
 The response and feedback we received for this docu-series has been heartening.
 We are glad that in CM Studios and Lightstream we found the right partners to help us bring our vision to life," said Sunny Malik, Head of Global Content and Media Distribution, NBA India.
 "Hoop Nation is a heartwarming series of stories about people, overcoming various trials and their rather challenging destinies.
 These stories of transforming their circumstances were inspiring and we were really excited to partner with CM Studios and Lightstream in the production.
 Our brand philosophy #MoveForward made for a seamless fit.
 This is a well-deserved win," added Sanjay Gupta, Marketing Director, Uber India.